 Well, yeah, sorry about that.
 Hope you made it back in one piece.
 If you’re still there, can you please pick me up a rug?

 But happily, the wait is over.
 Because towards the end of last year I went on a three-week filming trip down the East Coast of the USA for the Science Channel’s number one TV show.
 And let me tell you, it was educational!
 I saw none of the popular tourist sights, but I saw a bunch of other stuff, and learned one or two things that won’t be remotely helpful to anyone planning a holiday, but might be mildly entertaining to those of you currently waiting on a cold platform at London Bridge for yet another delayed Southern Rail train.

 So here, for the benefit of absolutely nobody, is everything I did not learn about East Coast USA during my trip.
-Starting with Boston.
+Starting with my Unhelpful Guide to Boston.